Lecanemab (Leqembi) for early-stage Alzheimer's disease

 Why do doctors look for the ApoE4 gene?

-Lecanemab can only be used in patients with early-stage Alzheimer's disease who have a maximum of one copy of a specific version of a gene, known as ApoE4.
+Lecanemab can only be used in people with early-stage Alzheimer's disease who have a maximum of one copy of a specific version of a gene, known as ApoE4.
 This is because people who have two copies of ApoE4 (rather than only one copy, or no copies) are more likely to have serious side effects when using lecanemab.
 These include potentially life-threatening swelling and bleeding in the brain.

 Doctors can use a genetic test to find out whether the person has any copies of the ApoE4 gene variant – and if so, how many.
 This is done by taking a sample of blood and examining it in a laboratory.
 The genetic test is not yet a routine test.